My name is Maria Opidowicz

-Why do I do that?
+Why do I teach mindfulness?

 I started meditating in 2010 which for me was a moment of hard knocks and struggles but also breakthroughs and new discoveries.
 After a month of meditating, I felt how stress – my omnipresent companion, started slowly fading out giving way to more joy, creativity and courage.
 My ability to concentrate and my work efficiency increased significantly.
 Thanks to mediation, I discovered I could do more and better because I had built a closer relationship with myself.
 I found out that it doesn’t always pay off to listen to all the thoughts generated by our mind.
-I learned how the shift in my attitude and interpretation of reality can in a flash change my emotional state.
+I learned how a shift in my attitude and interpretation of reality can in a flash change my emotional state.

 Mindfulness practice is my constant companion in my inner quest to discover myself.
 When I slowly inhale and then exhale, I come back to my body.
 I calm down my mind and I feel how mindfulness becomes a mirror in which I can see my true self.

-I want to pass on and share what mindfulness gives me and millions of people around the world.
-I want to show how in today’s world overloaded with information, haste and distraction we can find solace and peace in ourselves.
+I want you to see how in today’s world, overloaded with information, haste and distraction, you can find solace and peace in yourself.
 I want to prove that meditation does not equal Buddhism, that it is not singing mantras and burning incense nor is it withdrawing from life.
 It’s the opposite – getting immersed in the smells, flavours, sensations and it’s experiencing life to its fullest.
-I want to show that slower means more intense.
+I want to show you that slower means more intense.